New for 2017

 The minimum requirement for admission to university in New Zealand is University Entrance (UE), which comprises NCEA Level 3 (including 14 credits achieved in each of three subjects from the university entrance list of approved subjects) and literacy and numeracy requirements.

-There is no formal entry requirement for non-university tertiary institutions, although a number choose to use NCEA Level 3 and university entrance.
-Any requirements for entry to non-university degree programmes or other tertiary programmes are established at a programme level by the individual teaching institutions.
+There is no formal entry requirement for non-university tertiary providers, although a number choose to use NCEA Level 3 and university entrance.
+Any requirements for entry to non-university degree programmes or other tertiary programmes are established at a programme level by the individual providers.

 Students are typically required to study between five and six subjects for each level of NCEA.
 Each subject is assessed against a number of standards.
 When a student achieves a standard, they gain a number of credits.